CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 The next time you start the development container, the IDE will start at the container start, and you will find it in your JetBrains Gateway list of projects.
+If it's a new host (e.g. one for a simultaneous container on port 2224), you can add it, and it will detect that the IDE is already installed.

 _Configuration_: